 Disclosure: We received complimentary passes to some of the attractions in this post so that I can review them.
 We paid admission to others.

 There are relatively few safety precautions in place in South Dakota (or so it will feel when you visit), so many places are open with little to no modifications.
 Check out Rapid City’s visitor’s bureau’s website to see what is open and what has a modified schedule prior to your visit.
+The South Dakota Department of Health has a dashboard with updates on positivity rates, hospitalizations, etc.

 We drove through Rapid City in June 2020, stopping for two nights.
 I probably would’ve not stopped had I known how little concern people showed for the global pandemic, especially considering how many travelers pass through the area.